SYFULLAH-MD/SYFULLAH-MD/README.md

 - 👋 Hi, I’m @SYFULLAH-MD
 - 👀 I’m interested in Machine learning and Data science with Python.
 - 🌱 I’m currently learning Swift.
-- 💞️ I’m looking to collaborate on Youtube.
+- 💞️ I’m looking to collaborate on DS.
 - 📫 How to reach me : LinkedIn - [@SyfullahMD](https://www.linkedin.com/in/syfullah-md-3b46a013b/)
 - 💬 Ask me about any tech related stuff.
 <!---